Varniro/quartz/content/People/Dragur Moon.md

----
-draft: "true"
----

-Childhood Best friend
+ - Childhood Best friend of [[Clanger Agundar]].

-Poor
+- A poor child from [[Dock Ward]].

-Sacrificed Himself when we caught stealing the golden apple from the [[Alteka Family]] estate.
+ - Sacrificed Himself when Clanger and him were caught stealing a golden apple from the [[Alteka Family]] estate.
+ - Missing since, presumed dead.

 #unknown